Major in Cinema & Media Arts

 11. One course in film and other disciplines: Communication Studies 3720 (Communicating Gender), Communication Studies 2950 (Rhetoric of Mass Media), Communication Studies 3710 (Cultural Rhetorics of Film), Communication Studies 3890 (Selected Topics in Communication Studies, when a film topic is offered), English 3642 (Film and Modernism), English 3694 (America on Film: Art and Ideology), English 3899 (Special Topics in Film), Philosophy 3013 (History of Aesthetics), Philosophy 3615 (Philosophy of Film), Religious Studies 3229 (The Holocaust: Its Meanings and Implications), Women’s and Gender Studies 1272 (Feminism and Film).

 Note: Courses listed in multiple categories may only fulfill one category requirement.

 Our curriculum is flexible in that our intermediate production courses will be taught under different topics.
 For example:

 Both of these courses may be taught as either a group production experience or may require students to carry out individual work.
-The 288s are advanced "special topics" classes in film production (288a) and film studies (288b).
+3891 and 3892 are advanced "special topics" classes in film production and film studies respectively.
 The Senior Seminar offers graduating majors the opportunity to undertake in-depth research and/or production projects.

-Other courses in film and media also may be counted towards the major, subject to the approval of the director of Film Studies.
+Other courses in film and media also may be counted towards the major, subject to the approval of the director of Cinema & Media Arts.